incredincomp/greprow/README.md

 * pulling all post requests out of server logs
 * creating newline delimited lists of IP's from logs where the IP is the first entry
 * has been tested on apache2 and nginx access logs(works for ip's and for requests, probably more if you want it)
 * In theory, you should be able to use on -oG output from nmap.
 If you have an output file ready named nmap.txt or something, use that as input path.
 For your first search, enter something like `Status: Up` which should create a file named `Status:Up.txt` that you can do this next search on the resulting file that will be located in the `greprow` directory.
-Now, after selecting the new `Status:Up.txt` use the manipulate file option and generate a list of IP's.
+Now, after selecting the new `statusup.txt` use the manipulate file option and generate a list of IP's.
 You now have a list of all hosts that responded as up in your nmap scan for futher testing.
 * Have a suggestion?
 Please let me know

 ## Usage